 Established by Pat Whittingslow in memory of her husband Keith Whittingslow, this prize is awarded for an outstanding essay written by a graduate student in the Philosophy Department.
 Keith was a good friend of the Department and a passionate participant in many seminars until his passing in 2015.
 Keith had an M.A. in Interdisciplinary Consciousness Studies from J. F. Kennedy University in Orinda, CA. He was particularly interested in Philosophy of Mind, Cognitive Neuroscience, Linguistics, and Field Theory.

-For more than a decade, Dr. Ruth Kleinfeld, Professor Emeritus of Anatomy and Reproductive Biology at UH Mānoa, has been attending undergraduate and graduate classes in the Department including courses in Chinese, Japanese, and Indian Philosophy, as well as courses in the philosophy of art.
-Dr. Kleinfeld has supported many of the Department’s endeavors over this period.
-She has contributed funds year-after-year to support graduate student travel with the Kleinfeld-Lenney Travel Award.
-She has also been a sponsor of p4c and a supporter of the Department’s annual graduate student conference.
-Dr. Kleinfeld is enthusiastic in her support faculty and student research, and through a number of generous contributions has made possible the development and recent foundation of the Department’s EPOCH Project.
+For more than a decade, Dr. Ruth Kleinfeld (1928-2021), Professor Emeritus of Anatomy and Reproductive Biology at UH Mānoa, attended undergraduate and graduate classes in the Department including courses in Chinese, Japanese, and Indian Philosophy, as well as courses in the philosophy of art.
+Dr. Kleinfeld supported many of the Department’s endeavors over this period.
+She contributed funds year-after-year to support graduate student travel with the Kleinfeld-Lenney Travel Award.
+She also sponsored p4c and the Department’s annual graduate student conference.
+Dr. Kleinfeld was enthusiastic in her support faculty and student research, and through a number of generous contributions made possible the development and recent foundation of the Department’s EPOCH Project.
+Below is a memorial note penned by EPOCH’s supervisor, Professor Arindam Chakrabarti.

 Uehiro Foundation on Ethics and Education